Principle 1 - We are accountable for the personal information in our possession or control.

-Principle 7 – KPMG Canada protects your personal information with safeguards appropriate to the sensitivity of the information.
+Principle 7 - KPMG protects your personal information with safeguards appropriate to the sensitivity of the information.

 KPMG will protect personal information by using physically secure facilities, industry standard security tools and practices, and clearly defined internal policies and practices.
-Security measures are in place to protect the loss, misuse and alteration of the personal information under our control.
+Security measures are in place to prevent the loss, misuse and alteration of the personal information under our control.
 Personal information is stored in secure environments that are not available to the public (e.g., restricted access premises, locked rooms and filing cabinets).
 To prevent unauthorized electronic access to personal information, any information that is stored in electronic form is protected in a secure electronic and physical environment.